-Secure Accounts: Passwords and Two Factor Authentication
+Secure Accounts: Passwords and Two-Factor Authentication

 In today's world it is likely that your organization and its staff have dozens if not hundreds of accounts that, if breached, could expose sensitive information or even get at-risk individuals hurt.

-Think about the different accounts individual staff and the organization as a whole may have: email, chat apps, social media, online banking, cloud data storage...and clothing stores, the local pizza place, newspapers, and any other website or app that you log into.
+Think about the different accounts that individual staff and the organization as a whole may have: email, chat apps, social media, online banking, cloud data storage, as well as clothing stores, the local restaurants, newspapers, and many other website or app that you log into.
 Good security in today's world requires a diligent approach to protecting all of these accounts from attacks.
 That starts with ensuring good password hygiene and the use of two-factor authentication throughout the entire organization.